aperturerobotics/cli/docs/examples/flags.md

 }
 ```

-Note that default values set from the environment (e.g. `EnvVar`) take precedence over
+Note that default values sourced from environment variables (`EnvVars`) take precedence over those sourced from files (`FilePath`).
+See the full precedence order below.
-default values set from file (e.g. `FilePath`).

 #### Required Flags

-You can make a flag required by setting the `Required` field to `true`.
-If a user
-does not provide a required flag, they will be shown an error message.
+You can enforce that a flag must be provided by the user by setting its `Required` field to `true`.
+If a required flag is missing, the application will print an error message and exit.

 Take for example this app that requires the `lang` flag: